-What are your opinions on only requiring producers to provide mortality rate data for each day of production when the value provided for 'House mortality to age when the Food Chain Information completed' exceeds a set trigger level?
+Q9: What are your opinions on only requiring producers to provide mortality rate data for each day of production when the value provided for 'House mortality to age when the Food Chain Information completed' exceeds a set trigger level?

 We believe this is not acceptable.
 Information on daily mortality rates will allow for more robust cross-checking of the data.
-Information on daily mortality is particularly important if reporting of data on other key health and welfare parameters is inadequate (see our response to the following question).
+Information on daily mortality is particularly important if reporting of data on other key health and welfare parameters is inadequate (see our answer to Question 10 of this consultation).
 Systems of collecting the necessary data electronically should be developed if there are concerns about the practicality of recording this data.

-What are your overall opinions on the proposed monitoring and follow-up procedures at the slaughterhouse?
+Q10: What are your overall opinions on the proposed monitoring and follow-up procedures at the slaughterhouse?

 It is essential that the monitoring system records key information on welfare outcomes.
-Annex E of this consultation states that several post-mortem inspection conditions that are currently recorded have been identified as potential indicators of on-farm welfare.
+The consultation document states that several post-mortem inspection conditions that are currently recorded have been identified as potential indicators of on-farm welfare.
 However, it is not stated what these conditions are.
 We believe that in addition to daily and cumulative mortality rates, the following information should be collected: